 Work with the MMB

 If you like to give the MMB a try or to update your present MMB to the latest version, please go to the download section.
 Here you can also get the latest Dynare version, as well as user manuals.
+Alternatively, you can use our Online Comparison Platform (OCP), which includes most features of the latest version of the MMB.

 To find the newest list of working papers, articles and presentations using the MMB, click on the following link.